 Heel Spurs – These growths of bone that form on the underside of the heel bone can occur without pain, but pain may result when inflammation accompanies the formation of the spur.
 Heel pain and heel spurs are both caused by plantar fasciitis, an inflammation of the connective tissue that runs from heel to the ball of the foot.

 Ingrown Nails – These form when the sides or corners of the toenails dig painfully into the skin, usually resulting in an infection.
 They can be caused by improper nail trimming, shoe pressure, injury, a fungal infection, heredity or a poor foot structure.

 Neuromas – An enlarged benign growth of nerves that commonly form between the third and fourth toes.
 They are caused by bones and other tissues rubbing against and irritating the nerves and can be characterized by a feeling of pain, tingling, burning, and numbness between the toes or on the ball of the foot.

 Warts – These unsightly formations are caused by a virus that enters the skin through small cuts.
 Considered harmless and benign, though they may cause pain, warts typically form when walking barefooted on dirty surfaces.

 If you are experiencing one or more of the above foot problems, make an appointment with your Cincinnati podiatrist at The Center for Foot Care at your earliest convenience.
-With early diagnosis and proper treatment, the health of your feet and full range of motion can be restored.
+With early diagnosis and proper treatment, the health of your feet and

 Having Foot or Ankle Problems?